ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ27 - Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: see {{sec-new-key}}.

-* REQ28 - Specify and register the identifier of newly defined semantics for binary scopes: see {{iana-scope-semantics}}.
+* REQ28 - Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{ssec-auth-resp}}.

 * REQ29 - Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}: see {{ace-groupcomm-params}}.